Mystique (character): Dark X-Men

 Mystique joins Norman Osborn's Dark X-Men, posing as Professor Charles Xavier for P.R. purposes.
 Osborn has her injected with nanites and kept on a short leash; should she try anything, Osborn would turn her into a human bomb.
 After Emma Frost, Namor, and Cloak and Dagger defect from the team, Mystique leads the remaining members under the public guise of Jean Grey, as no one could prove Jean had actually died, but mainly to hurt those who had caused her great harm.

 Wolverine, having returned from hell and retrieved his possessed body from a demonic force, targets Mystique after finding out she was responsible for sending his soul there at the behest of The Red Right Hand.
-Mystique is shot by a hit-man named Lord Deathstrike.
+Mystique is shot by a hit-man named Lord Deathstrike, who is the brother of Lady Deathstrike.
 Badly wounded, Mystique patches herself and escapes on a motorcycle.
 Wolverine and Lord Deathstrike are in hot pursuit of Mystique throughout the San Francisco streets simultaneously.
 Mystique ultimately confronts Wolverine, who stabs her with his claws, killing her.
-Lord Deathstrike collects Mystique's body and auctions it off.
-Her corpse is sold for 5 million to group of ninjas.
-It is implied these are agents of The Hand.